reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

   ['general']
 ```

-React runs this effect, which connects to the `'general'` chat room.
+React runs this Effect, which connects to the `'general'` chat room.

 ### Re-render with same dependencies {/*re-render-with-same-dependencies*/}